 Most high-end smartphone owners expect their phones to offer maps and turn-by-turn directions.
 Many of them rely on free solutions by companies such as Google to find their way around.
 There are plenty of premium solutions available for iPhone as well.
 Some of those offer helpful features such as free map updates, live traffic, lane assistance, and more.
-Clear instructions, safety features, route planning, and local information are some of the features consumers expect to get from their favorite GPS solution.
+Clear instructions, safety features, route planning, voice commands, and local information are some of the features consumers expect to get from their favorite GPS app.
 If you are planning to use your smartphone or tablet to get around your city, you do not want to miss these 10+ iPhone GPS applications:

 1. Garmin USA: Garmin’s first iPhone app had some shortcomings (the app has already been removed from the App Store).
 Garmin USA has been improved in many areas though.
 It includes offline maps, turn by turn directions (voice prompted), 3D landmarks, lane assist feature, and speed limit alerts.
 You can create routes with multiple stops.
+Alternatively, you can use Garmin Speak with Alexa to ask for turn-by-turn directions via voice.

 2. Sygic: this GPS app brings voice guided navigation and free map updates to your phone.
 It offers lane guidance, junction view, live traffic, parking suggestion, speed limit warnings, route sharing, and a whole host of other useful features.
 It comes with maps from TomTom and other providers.
 It can project directions on your car’s windshield.

-3. Waze: Waze is quite a unique social navigation app for iPhone.
+3. Waze: Waze is a social navigation app for iPhone.
 It provides you with community generated real-time traffic and road alerts.
 It learns from you and can even change your route as conditions on the road change.
 Facebook integration, live maps, and cheap gas finder features are available.

 4. Google Maps: Google Maps knows how to get you to your destination.
 The app offers voice guided, turn-by-turn driving directions.
 You can view 360 degree panoramas of places around the globe and find businesses all around you using Google Local Search.
 If you are tired of Apple Maps, Google Maps may be worth checking out.